open-edge-platform/geti-sdk/README.md

 <!-- tocstop -->

-### What is Intel® Geti™?
+### What is Geti™?

-[Intel® Geti™](https://github.com/open-edge-platform/geti) is an AI platform designed to help anyone build state-of-the-art computer vision models quickly and efficiently, even with minimal data.
+[Geti™](https://github.com/open-edge-platform/geti) is an AI platform designed to help anyone build state-of-the-art computer vision models quickly and efficiently, even with minimal data.
 It provides an end-to-end workflow for preparing, training, deploying, and running computer vision models at the edge.
 Geti™ supports the full AI model lifecycle, including dataset preparation, model training, and deployment of [OpenVINO™](https://docs.openvino.ai/)-optimized models.

 ### What can you do with Geti SDK?